pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Autobind protocol.

-**Only 4 IDs are available**.
+**Only 5 IDs are available**.
+Use RX num to cycle through them.
 More IDs can be added if you send me your "unused" original TX.

 CH1|CH2|CH3|CH4|CH5|CH6|CH7|CH8|CH9|CH10
 ---|---|---|---|---|---|---|---|---|---